Interactive Pipelines#

 Panel widgets#

-Before using .interactive() we will need a widget library, and here we will be using Panel to generate Bokeh widgets under user control, just as hvPlot uses Panel to generate widgets for a groupby as shown previously.
+we will need some widgets.
+You can use ipywidgets if you want, but to keep things consistent with hvPlot’s widgets, here we will be using Bokeh widgets from Panel.
 Let’s first get ahold of a Panel widget to see how they work.
 Here, let’s create a Panel floating-point number slider to specify an earthquake magnitude between zero and nine:

 import pathlib